 Computer hardware depreciation calculator

-Every department, regardless of size, needs to employ and account for depreciation—particularly if that department manages assets such as laptops, servers, and production machinery.
+Every department, regardless of size, needs to employ and account for depreciation — particularly if that department manages assets such as laptops, servers, and production machinery.
 How else are you going to know when it’s time to purchase new equipment?
-With the help of this worksheet, you’ll be able to calculate standard depreciation using the method that best fits your needs.
-To learn more, check out TechRepublic's smart person's guide about how to calculate depreciation on computer hardware.
+With the help of this worksheet from TechRepublic Premium, you’ll be able to calculate standard depreciation using the method that best fits your needs.

 Mention depreciation in a conversation, and everyone’s eyes are likely to glaze over.
 But that reaction is somewhat misplaced.
 Depreciation is not a hard concept to grasp.
 To put it in its most simple terms, the more you use something, the less valuable it becomes.